-Despite seminal research on the five stages of grief, current researchers agree there really is no roadmap to grief recovery.
+Despite seminal research on the five stages of grief, current researchers agree there is no roadmap to grief recovery.
 Grief is an experience that is distinct to individuals.
-How it is expressed, how it is felt, and recovery are not something that can be choreographed.
-While most associate grief with the loss of a loved one to death, there are other life events that result in grieving.
-Many agree how individuals adapt to these changes is dependent upon that person's personality and resilience.
+How it is expressed, how it is felt, and recovery is not something that can be choreographed in a neat timeline with distinct stages that are true for all people.
+While most associate grief with the loss of a loved one to death, other life events result in grievings, such as divorce or the news of lost health or a major mental health diagnosis.
+There are often losses that accompany any major change, even changes that we see as positive.
+For example, becoming a parent for the first time can result in a feeling of a loss of pre-parenthood identity.
+Moving to a new job means saying good-bye to coworkers from your old workplace.
+Many agree on how individuals adapt to these changes is dependent upon that person's personality and resilience.

 Grief related to the death of a loved one or other significant loss can be complicated by other factors that disrupt the grieving process.
 For example, the loss of a spouse resulting in the loss of a home, the loss of friends, etc., the grieving process becomes more complex in that there are several losses involved.
 The individual going through multiple losses related to the primary loss may find him or herself also experiencing depression, anxiety, and physiological symptoms that need addressing.
 Techniques used by therapists and counselors to help individuals move through the grieving process should be implemented based upon the situation and the type of grief.